SCROLL000%

 Let's Build

-I'm looking for teams building real systems—or rescuing promising ones from prototype purgatory.
+I want teams building real systems — or rescuing promising ones from prototype purgatory.

 The pattern persists